vishwakarma09/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-External-Communications.md

 ### Embedding Step #1
 First, you will need to modify common.h and compile the system.
 You need to add all the CS .cpp files to your build list.
+Or if you are running Windows, you can just use the ChatScriptDLL in the BINARIES folder.

-Find the // #define NOMAIN 1 and uncomment it.
+Otherwise, find the // #define NOMAIN 1 and uncomment it.
 This will allow you to compile your program as the main program and ChatScript merely as a collection of routines to accompany it.
 Since this is an embedded program, you can also disable a bunch of code you won't need by uncommenting: